josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/01-NULL_DISTRIBUTION/README.md

 shell scripts generated from split_random_runs.pl implement the get_random_comphets.pl script to produce datasets with no induced compositional heterogeneity

 ### TREE0008, TREE0004, TREE0002, and TREE0001
-empty directories in which to simulate datasets for a null distribution
+empty directories in which to simulate datasets for null distributions